The Average Cost of Home Improvement Projects

 - Profit: = Future Sale Price – (Cost to purchase house + Rehab costs + Utilities//taxes/all other related costs)

-Since you must rehab a house and sell it quickly to maximize profit, there is no need to calculate its net present value.
-What’s more important is its short-term cash flow.
-However, you should also figure in the standard fees that are included in home sales, such as commissions, closing costs, and other itemized fixer-upper expenses like the cost of local contractors.
+Instead, figure in the standard fees that are included in home sales, such as commissions, closing costs, and other itemized fixer-upper expenses like the cost of local contractors.
 To get a more comprehensive idea of what to expect, use this free house-flipping calculator.

-Rehab Costs for Buy and Hold Investments
+Cost Estimates for Buy and Hold Investments

 For buy-and-hold investments, you must figure out their net present value since a dollar today won’t be worth the same tomorrow.
 It will give you the most realistic prediction of what your home will be worth and how much cash flow it can earn you after you hold it for X amount of years.
 Here is the general formula: